 I am a cardiothoracic surgeon, my practice is mixed.
 In cardiac surgery I have a special interest in aortic surgery, minimally invasive aortic surgery, I also perform the general cardiac operations ( CABG, OPCAB and valve surgery).
 In thoracic surgery, I deal with chest wall, lung, pleural and mediastinal surgical diseases.
 I have special interest in the minimally invasive approach (video assisted thoracoscopic procedures-VATS lobectomy) and fractured ribs fixation.
 I am interested in research; my qualification is a Medical Doctorate M.D. from Manchester University in 2007.
 My thesis was based on inflammatory response to the use of cardiopulmonary bypass in patients undergoing cardiac surgery.
 This response was linked to certain genotypes of a certain polymorphisms.
-My current affiliation is with the University of Salford, I am collaborating with researchers studying the myocardial cell dysfunction, the inflammatory response and its effect on the conduits that used in cardiac surgery.Recently I was appointed as honorary professor @ the University of Salford.
+My current affiliation is with the University of Salford, I am collaborating with researchers studying the myocardial cell dysfunction, the inflammatory response and its effect on the conduits that used in cardiac surgery.Recently I was appointed as a professor (Hon)@ the University of Salford.